 The Annual Burns Supper is the premier event held by the SJCS.
-The SJCS's 14th Annual Burns Supper was held on Saturday, January 19, 2019 at:
+The SJCS's 14th Annual Burns Supper will be held on Saturday, January 19, 2019 at:

 O'Connor's American Bar & Grille